 AAGLA Political Action Committees & Legal Fund

-For more than 100 years, the Apartment Association of Greater Los Angeles (AAGLA) has been a strong advocate for rental housing providers in Southern California.
-The AAGLA’s advocacy reach encompasses nearly 200 local jurisdictions, as well as our state government in Sacramento and the Federal government in Washinton, D.C.
+Since 1917, the Apartment Association of Greater Los Angeles (AAGLA) has remained one of the strongest advocates for rental housing providers throughout Southern California.
+The AAGLA’s advocacy reach encompasses nearly 200 local jurisdictions, as well as the state government in Sacramento and the Federal government in Washinton, D.C.
+Whether you own or manage any type of rental housing, be it multifamily, single family, condominium or accessory dwelling unit, AAGLA advocates on your behalf to protect your interests – we’ve got your back!

-Owning and managing rental housing today has become a highly regulated industry, and the rental housing business has become far more challenging and riskier than ever before.
-Without an organization such as the Apartment Association of Greater Los Angeles, there would be no other voice fighting for the rights of property owners within city halls, county offices, and at state and federal capitols.
-AAGLA IS THE VOICE THAT INITIATES POSITIVE CHANGE!
+Owning and managing rental housing today has become a highly regulated and complicated business, and as a result, successfully managing a rental housing business has become far more challenging and riskier than ever before.
+Without an organization AAGLA, there would be no other voice fighting for the rights of property owners within city halls, county board offices, and our state and federal capitals.
+AAGLA IS A STRONG ADVOCATE SEEKING TO PROTECT PROPERTY RIGHTS AND INITIATING POSITIVE CHANGE!

-The Apartment Association of Greater Los Angeles’ two Political Action Committees, the AAGLA PAC and AAGLA Issues PAC are nonpartisan political entities of AAGLA.
-They are dedicated to advocacy efforts to ensure the protection, preservation, and advancement of the interests of rental housing providers throughout California.
+The Apartment Association of Greater Los Angeles’ two Political Action Committees (PACs), the AAGLA PAC and AAGLA Issues PAC are nonpartisan political entities of AAGLA.
+They are dedicated to political advocacy efforts that help to ensure the protection, preservation, and advancement of the interests of rental housing providers throughout California.
+The overarching goal of the PACs is to seek regulatory balance by preventing harmful policies and regulations from moving forward, and promoting beneficial housing policies that help to maintain safe and affordable housing supply and protect the interests of all housing providers,

-All contributions to the AAGLA PAC or AAGLA Issues PAC allow us to support lawmakers who have rental housing providers best interests in mind, defeat ballot initiatives that may strip you of your property rights, and provide funding for legal challenges as we continue to fight to protect the rights of all rental property owners in the greater Los Angeles area.
+All contributions to the AAGLA PAC or AAGLA Issues PAC allow us to support lawmakers who understand the needs and promote the interests of rental housing providers, defeat harmful ballot initiatives and proposed regulations that restrict property owner rights, and provide funding for legal challenges necessary to protect the rights of all rental property owners.

 AAGLA spends hundreds of thousands of dollars each year overturning problematic regulations.

-In July 2024, the Apartment Association of Greater Los Angeles filed a lawsuit against the City of Los Angeles seeking to stop the city from enforcing an ordinance prohibiting rent increases on the grounds that it deprives our members of due process by effectively denying annual rent increases mandated by the city’s Rent Stabilization Ordinance.
+In July 2024, AAGLA filed a lawsuit against the City of Los Angeles seeking to stop the city from enforcing an ordinance that it deprived our members from seeking annual rent increases mandated by the city’s Rent Stabilization Ordinance.
 In March 2023, we filed a lawsuit against the City of Los Angeles to prohibit the enforcement of two new renter protection ordinances.
 In December 2022, AAGLA, along with the Howard Jarvis Taxpayer Association, filed a joint lawsuit against the City of Los Angeles to overturn Measure ULA, a documentary transfer tax of 4% on real estate sales or transfers of more than $5 million, and 5.5% on real estate transactions valued above $10 million.
-All three of these lawsuits are still pending.
-AAGLA is spending hundreds of thousands of dollars each year to protect the interests of rental housing providers, and we need your financial help to continue the fight.
-We will win!

 By generously giving to the AAGLA Legal Fund, AAGLA PAC, or AAGLA Issues PAC, you will help influence new policies and allow rental housing providers to continue creating quality and affordable homes for residents across all of Los Angeles, San Bernardino, and Ventura Counties while at the same time help to protect the value of your investment in rental property.
 Do not let the government continue to deprive you of your property rights.
-Join us to impact positive change in the rental housing industry today and contribute to one of our Political Action Committees!
-Help us to continue our legal battles seeking to overturn harmful regulations and make constitutional challenges against severe rent control regimes by contributing to our Legal Fund.
+Join us in our crusade to make positive changes for rental housing providers by contributing to one of our PACs and Legal Fund!

 AAGLA Legal Fund